Professional-Level Master of Science in Athletic Training

 Emphasis centers on preventative care, orthopedic and emergency assessments, and healthcare documentation.
 This first clinical course, in a series, utilizes patient/client interactions at various practice settings to develop and evaluate students’ knowledge, skills, and clinical decision-making abilities while under preceptor supervision.

-Develops students to formulate wellness plans for individuals or groups, addressing both aerobic and anaerobic systems.
+Develops students' ability to formulate wellness plans for individuals or groups, addressing both aerobic and anaerobic systems.
 Emphasis on screening and implementation of strength and conditioning programs for prevention and reconditioning.

 Develops conceptual knowledge, medical terminology, and professional skills to document, manage, and analyze patients’ health information through the adoption and implementation of interoperable health information technologies